nzquail/RedeemingCommunitiesBlog/content/authors/admin/_index.md

   url: "https://redeemingcommunities.com"

 # Short bio (displayed in user profile at end of posts)
-# bio: My research interests are approaching community development using redemptive solutions.
+bio: If you are having a bad day, find one good thing in it - this is a redemptive mindset.

 # interests:
 # - Redeeming Communities